James McDaniel

 James McDaniel Jr. (born March 25, 1958) is an American stage, film and television actor.
 He is best known for playing Lt.
 Arthur Fancy on the television show NYPD Blue.
-He created the role of Paul in the hit Lincoln Center play Six Degrees of Separation.
+He played the role of Paul in the hit Lincoln Center play Six Degrees of Separation.
 He played a police officer in the ill-fated 1990 series Cop Rock, and a close advisor to the director Spike Lee regarding the activist Malcolm X in the 1992 film Malcolm X. He also played Sgt.
 Jesse Longford in the ABC television series Detroit 1-8-7.

 Early life

-He was born as James McDaniel Jr. in Washington, D.C. on March 25, 1958, the son of physician James McDaniel Sr. The junior McDaniel attended the University of Pennsylvania, where he studied veterinary medicine.
+James McDaniel Jr. was born in Washington, D.C., on March 25, 1958, the son of physician James McDaniel Sr. The junior McDaniel attended the University of Pennsylvania, where he studied veterinary medicine.
 After taking his final exams, he decided to move to New York and become an actor, despite having no prior acting experience.
 McDaniel enrolled in dance and voice lessons, and earned his first role in a Pepsi commercial.